Nuitka/Nuitka-website/site/info/scons-backend-failure.rst

 However, sometimes specific code constructs after optimization by Nuitka can trigger warnings and errors that have not yet been seen and warrant a correction in Nuitka.
-If that is the case, make sure to isolate the code in a minimal reproducer.
+If that is the case, isolate the code in a minimal reproducer.